keigan-motor/pykeigan_motor/README.rst

 https://www.keigan-motor.com/

-At present we support Linux only for BLE, because the BLE feature of this library depends on bluepy(Python interface to Bluetooth LE on Linux) by Mr. Ian Harvey:
+At present we support Linux only for BLE, because the BLE functions of this library depends on bluepy(Python interface to Bluetooth LE on Linux by Mr. Ian Harvey):

 https://github.com/IanHarvey/bluepy

-The USB serial feature should work on Windows and Mac too.
+The USB serial functions should work on Windows and Mac too.
 Please use setup-usb.py to install.

 Requirements
 -----------